Almost coherent modules and almost coherent sheaves: Cohomological properties of almost coherent sheaves

 Vanishing of the higher cohomology groups of adically quasi-coherent sheaves on affine formal schemes (see \cite[Theorem I.7.1.1]{FujKato}) implies that one can take $\cal{B}$ to be the basis consisting of open affine formal subschemes of $\X$.
 Therefore, we get that $\gamma_\F^i$ is indeed surjective for any $i\geq 0$.

 {\it Step 5. $\alpha_{\F}^i$ and $\gamma_\F^i$ are isomorphisms}: This follows formally from commutativity of Diagram~\ref{eqn:a-b-g-f} and the previous steps. \end{proof}

-\subsection{Almost Version of Grothendieck Duality}
+\subsection{Almost version of Grothendieck Duality}

 For this section, we fix a universally coherent ring $R$ with an ideal $\m$ such that $\widetilde{\m}\coloneqq \m\otimes_R \m$ is $R$-flat and $\m^2=\m$.
-Since $R$ is universally coherent, there is a good theory of $f^!$ functor for separated morphisms between finitely presented $R$-schemes\footnote{This theory does not seem to be addressed in the literature in this generality, however we all the arguments from \cite[\href{https://stacks.math.columbia.edu/tag/0DWE}{Tag 0DWE}]{stacks-project} can be adapted to this level generality with little or no extra work.}.
+Since $R$ is universally coherent, there is a good theory of $f^!$ functor for morphisms between finitely presented, separated $R$-schemes\footnote{This theory does not seem to be addressed in the literature in this generality, however we all the arguments from \cite[\href{https://stacks.math.columbia.edu/tag/0DWE}{Tag 0DWE}]{stacks-project} can be adapted to this level generality with little or no extra work.
+See \cite[\textsection 2.1-2.2]{Zav4} for more detail.}.

-\begin{prop} Let $f\colon X \to Y$ be a separated morphism of finitely presented $R$-schemes.
+\begin{prop} Let $f\colon X \to Y$ be a morphism between separated, finitely presented $R$-schemes.
 Then $f^!$ sends $\bf{D}^+_{qc, acoh}(Y)$ to $\bf{D}^+_{qc, acoh}(X)$. \end{prop} \begin{proof} The only thing that we need to check here is that $f^!$ preserves almost coherence of cohomology sheaves.
 This statement is local, so we can assume that both $X$ and $Y$ are affine.
 Then we can choose a closed embedding $X \to \bf{A}^n_Y \to Y$.
 So, it suffices to prove the claim for a finitely presented closed immersion and for the morphism $\bf{A}^n_Y \to Y$.

 In the case $f\colon X \to Y$ a finitely presented closed immersion, we know that